Mediterranean Challenge Cup: V MCC - Barcelona 2002

-In fifth MCC was held in Barcelona, increasing the number of teams to seven with the return of Turkey and the first participation of France.
+In fifth MCC was held in Barcelona, Spain, increasing the number of teams to seven with the return of Turkey and the first participation of France.
 It was played from April 12 to 13 in the Bowling Pedralbes.
 Sue Abela (Malta) and Bertrand Pujol (France) won both singles and "all-events".
 Abela has won four of the five "all-events" gold medals.
 Alexandra Combes-Karen Jost (France) won the women's doubles event and Leonidas Maragos-Dimitris Karetsos (Greece) winning men's doubles for the second time, having won in 2000.
 Karetsos has been a part of four winning doubles teams for Greece.
-Greece won the teams event.
+Greece won the team event.
 France ended up winning the most medals in the 2002 MCC in their first participation, 3 golds, 2 silver, 2 bronze.

 VI MCC - Istanbul 2003

-The sixth MCC was held in the Korukent Cosmic Bowling of Istanbul (Turkey).
+The sixth MCC was held in the Korukent Cosmic Bowling of Istanbul, Turkey.
 Greece and France withdrew, while Italy participated in its first MCC.
 Pnina Raskin (Israel) and Habib Dogan (Turkey) won the singles events.
 Sue Abela-Doris Camilleri (Malta) won women's doubles and Marcial Ovide-Lluis Montfort (Spain) won men's doubles.
 Spain won the teams event.
 Abela and Montfort won the "all-events" gold medals.
 Abela has won five of the six "all-events" gold medals.
 Italy in its first participation won two silver medals and a bronze medal.

 VII MCC - Rome 2004

-The seventh MCC was held in Rome (Italy).
+The seventh MCC was held in Rome, Italy.
 Gibraltar and San Marino joined the competition and Greece returned.

 Sue Abela (Malta) and Moises Perez (Spain) won the singles events.
 Sue Abela-Melissa Anastasi (Malta) won women's doubles for the third time, having previously won in 1998 and 2000.
 Men's doubles were Loris Masetti-Marco Reviglio (Italy).
 Italy won the teams events.
 Abela and Marcial Ovide (Spain) won the "all-events" gold medals.
 Abela has won six of seven women's "all-events" gold medals.

 VIII MCC - St. Julian's 2005

-The eighth MCC was held in St. Julian's (Malta) for the second time at Eden Superbowl, with Turkey withdrawing.
+The eighth MCC was held in St. Julian's, Malta for the second time at Eden Superbowl, with Turkey withdrawing.
 Anastasia Rovithaki (Greece) and Marcial Ovide (Spain) won the singles events.
 Anastasia Rovithaki-Despina Chrisanthi (Greece) won women's doubles and Yaniv Gresario-Yahav Rabin (Israel) won men's doubles.
 Malta won the teams event.
 Abela and Ovide won the "all-events" gold medals, just as both did last year.
 Abela has won seven of the eight women's "all-events" gold medals and four in a row.